Oyo Rooms: Funding

 In September 2018, OYO raised $1 billion, of which the RoC filing for the amount of $100 million raised from Star Virtue Investment Ltd. was made on 13 February 2019.

 In February 2019, OYO received $100 million funding from the Chinese vehicle-for-hire company, Didi Chuxing.
 In July 2019, Ritesh Agarwal, through RA Hospitality Holdings in Cayman Islands, signed a $2 billion deal to buy back shares from existing investors, Lightspeed Venture Partners and Sequoia India, to increase his stake in the company to 30%.
 The company was valued at $10 billion with this deal.
 In October 2019, OYO raised Series F funding of $1.5 billion led by SoftBank Group, Lightspeed Venture Partners and Sequoia India.

 In July 2021, OYO closed a debt financing round of $660 million from global institutional investors to service existing loans.
 In July 2021, Microsoft expressed interest to invest in OYO before its IPO and a multi-year strategic deal was signed in September 2021.
 In October 2021, Oyo filed its draft red herring prospectus with the Securities and Exchange Board of India (SEBI) to raise US$1.2 billion through an initial public offering.

 In January 2022, more than 500 current and former employees of OYO, purchased around 3 crore shares in the company.
 The total value of these shares can be approximated to about ₹330 crore, as per the last valuation of OYO of $9.6 billion.

+In June 2024, Oyo held another round of funding, raising between $100 and $125 million.
+The company was valued at $2.5 billion, down over 70% from the previous valuation in 2019.